AnneCh/Portfolio_build/LOGS.md

 03.06.2022
+\*\*recap of the day
+Several points I've identified to be worked on, understood through tutorials and applied to the project:

+- decided to move to typescript, migration needs to be done
+- crashcourse on material ui needed
+- gather a few examples of typescript, react, material ui pages, id the similarities and differences, get more inspirations
+- better understanding after today, of how components and themes work, how I can use them to create the multipage portfolio I want while learning
+- color code almost figured out, and found good ressource to help with designing the theme
+- geting more ideas on the content for each page\*\*

 Trying to focus on understanding properly how routes, pages, components and links all relate to one another and how I can use them all to build my portfolio
 Using mui documentation and tuto videos if needed